Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. Student/Lecturer request to join the project.
+1. Student/Lecturer requests to join the project.
-2. System process the request and allow user to join the project.
+2. System processes the request and allows user to join the project.

 Alternative Flow
 """"""""""""""""

 Project is full
-   In step 2, if the user is Student and the project already has 6 Student, the system display an error message and cancel the operation.
+   In step 2, if the user is Student and the project already has 6 Student, the system will display an error message and cancel the operation.

-   In step 2, if the user is Lecturer and the project already has 1 Lecturer, the system display an error message and cancel the operation.
+   In step 2, if the user is Lecturer and the project already has 1 Lecturer, the system will display an error message and cancel the operation.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^